Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

-\paragraph{Scope of \texttt{CARE}} Our work is mainly designed to be used in \textbf{a training or simulated environment} where counselors can practice their skills in a safe environment without harming real people, and where they can receive feedback or assistance. \texttt{CARE} allows for real-time human oversight and control, and we require counselors to review the suggested content before using it.
-Note that \texttt{CARE} will be mainly used by counselors who have already received very abbreviated default training on 7 Cups, \textbf{not} seekers or the vulnerable members who suffer from mental health issues; thus, there is no direct communication between seekers and \texttt{CARE}.
-In other words, counselors have full control and can decide whether and to what extent they would use the suggested content; counselors can easily turn on or turn off this feature. \textbf{\texttt{CARE} is designed to \emph{assist} counselors in \emph{training environments} by learning to improve their responses.} We design \texttt{CARE} in a way to empower counselors in practice chats, rather than replacing counselors in real counseling sessions or posing any interferences to counselor-seeker relations.
+\paragraph{Scope of \texttt{CARE}} We design \texttt{CARE} as a prototype system that can be used in \textbf{a training or simulated environment} where counselors can practice their skills in a safe environment with no risk to real people, and receive feedback or assistance.
+While prior research on chatbots for mental health support focuses on building virtual counselors (replacement) \cite{islam2021mobile, haque2023overview, abd2021perceptions}, we develop a \textbf{scaffolding tool} to aid in training (augmentation) for the following reasons.
+Firstly, the replacement of humans with AI carries serious ethical concerns \cite{imel2017technology, miner2019key, zohny2024generative, liu2022will, zohny2024generative} and massive risks \cite{blease2023chatgpt, woodnutt2024could} to the support seekers despite potential for scalability.
+Secondly, \texttt{CARE} allows for human oversight and control.
+We require counselors to engage with and review the suggested content if they want to use it during the training stage.
+We envision systems like \texttt{CARE} to be mainly used to train counselors who have already received very abbreviated default training on 7 Cups, \textbf{not} seekers or the vulnerable members who suffer from mental health issues; thus, there is no direct communication between support seekers or patients and \texttt{CARE}.
+In its current prototype stage, \texttt{CARE} aims to serve as an invaluable tool in a training or simulated environment, providing counselors with a risk-free interaction environment.
+Our controlled setting ensures safety and allows for essential real-time human oversight.
+There are many complexities involved in the transition from a prototype to a real-world application beyond \texttt{CARE}'s current scope, which we will discuss in depth in Section~\ref{sec:limit-future}.